-** Encourage pretend play–that’s right PLAY.
+That’s right, PLAY!
 Think about the mental control it takes for a young child to stay “in character” when pretending to be someone else.
 This is great practice in working memory and impulse control.
 As always, play is the best way for preschoolers to learn and practice skills.

-** Books–no big surprise that reading is helpful with developing executive function.
+It’s no big surprise that reading is helpful with developing executive function.
 As kids grow and develop their executive function skills, they can remember longer plots and more characters.
 Some books also teach lessons involving executive function skills like waiting, taking turns and controlling your language.
 Here are a few of my favorites:

 Lilly has trouble waiting to share her new purse at school